Trump rips into British left-wing critics Khan, Corbyn in press conference

 TRUMP DOUBLES DOWN ON BACKING BORIS JOHNSON AS NEXT UK PM

 Britain was due to leave the bloc in March, but that has been delayed until Oct.
 31 after Parliament rejected three times the withdrawal agreement May thrashed out with European leaders last year.
 Trump has thrown most of his backing behind former Foreign Secretary Boris Johnson, a hardline Brexiteer born in New York who has warmed to Trump in recent years.

-“I actually have studied it very hard.
-I know the different players,” Trump said in an interview with The Sun on Saturday.
-“But I think Boris would do a very good job.
-I think he would be excellent.”

-Trump told the British outlet that he also likes current Foreign Secretary and leadership candidate Jeremy Hunt.
+Trump said Tuesday that he's liked Johnson "for a long time" and also said that Foreign Secretary Jeremy Hunt would be a strong candidate.

+"I know Boris, I like him, I've liked him for a long time.
+I think he'd do a very good job I know Jeremy, I think he'd do a very good job," he said.

 The Daily Telegraph reported that Johnson turned down a one-on-one meeting with the president because it clashed with a leadership debate, but that the two will speak by phone.

 Beyond the race to succeed May, Trump has also given his support to Brexit Party leader Nigel Farage, whom he praised for finishing first in the recent European Parliament elections.